lgss/lgss-digital-tech-playbook/support/operations.md

 As with our other projects, there's a daily stand up, measurements and an owner.
 Ops is no different.

-The owner of Ops is the Operations Lead which, for the time being, is the Digital Technolgies Manager.
+The owner of Ops is the Operations Lead which, for the time being, is the Digital Technologies Manager.

 ### I'm not on a project, what do I do?
 1. Attend the [daily call](support/ops-stand-up.md)